Editor’s Note: This post has been updated with fresh links and new content for readers like you 😉

 The opposite could also happen during Christmas time.

-Your conversion rates may be much higher than they usually are, so that give you the reason to bid aggressively to capture as many conversions as possible, but then after Christmas, that performance doesn’t continue, your bids should reflect that change.
+If your conversion rates may be much higher than they usually are, you have a reason to bid aggressively and capture as many conversions as possible.
+But after Christmas, when that performance doesn’t continue, your bids should reflect that change.

-Keep that in mind as you’re looking at your account for yearly season trends (inside your Dimensions tab).
+Keep this in mind as you’re looking at your account for yearly season trends (inside your Dimensions tab).

 Have you ever split tested your landing page offers?

-If so, then you know how much of a conversion increase (or decrease) you can expect from it.
+If so, then you know how much of a conversion increase (or decrease) you can expect.
 And when that happens, your sales/closing rates improve or worsen too.

-The idea here is to not use a “blanket bid” mentality to say that all keywords should be held to the same bidding goals.
+It’s important to stay away from a “blanket bid” mentality.
+Not all keywords should be held to the same bidding goals.

 As you keep testing new offers, keep a close eye on what changes (like time to close, and sales/closing rates) after the initial lead is captured.

-Especially if you want to perform some AdWords magic.
+Especially if you want to perform some Google Ads magic.